 On the next page, in the Chart type field select Line.
 At this point, the design of the chart complete, and you can click OK.

 Figure 7-41.
 Chart types

-In the same way as you did for previous reports, include the Begin of period and the End of period parameters in Custom settings using Custom settings item property.
+In the same way, as you did for previous reports, including the Begin of period and the End of period parameters in Custom settings using Custom settings item property.